Tire Inflator Keeps Blowing Fuse? Here’s How to Fix It

 Locate Fuse Box

 Your owner’s manual will tell you exactly where to find the fuse box.
-Check under the driver’s dashboard first, then the engine compartment.
+Check under the driver’s dashboard first.
+Then check the engine compartment.
 The cigarette-lighter fuse is often rated at 20 amps.

-Once you find the box, remove the cover and follow the diagram to inspect fuses for a broken filament or darkened window.
+Once you find the box, remove the cover.
+Follow the diagram to inspect fuses for a broken filament or darkened window.
 Before touching anything, disconnect the battery to avoid electrical shock.
 Use a multimeter for continuity to confirm the fuse is blown before you replace it.
 Always match the replacement to the original amperage.

 Identify Lighter Fuse

-Check your owner’s manual to find which fuse is labeled for the cigarette lighter or accessory outlet.
+Check your owner’s manual for the cigarette lighter or accessory outlet fuse location.
 Remove that fuse with the ignition off and the battery disconnected.
 Then visually inspect the blade fuse for a broken metal strip.
-That alone often tells you if it’s failed.
+That alone often tells you if it failed.

 For a definitive answer, use a multimeter.
 Touch the probes to the fuse terminals.
 No continuity means a blown fuse.
 Most lighters use a 20A fuse, but check your manual for the exact spec.
 You can find a reference guide to blade fuse types and ratings on the Littelfuse website.

-If fuses keep blowing after replacement, you likely have an electrical problem such as a short circuit or an overloaded outlet.
+If fuses keep blowing after replacement, you likely have an electrical problem.
+This could be a short circuit or an overloaded outlet.
 Carry matching spare fuses and use the manual as your guide.

 Test And Replace

 Start by disconnecting the battery.
-Consult your owner’s manual to confirm which fuse controls the cigarette lighter, then remove it with needle-nose pliers or a fuse puller.
+Consult your owner’s manual to confirm which fuse controls the cigarette lighter.
+Remove it with needle-nose pliers or a fuse puller.
 Test it with a multimeter for continuity.
-No continuity means it’s blown and needs a replacement at the same amperage (typically 20A).
+Zero continuity means blown.

 Test the Outlet and Other Vehicle Power Ports